MY FAVORITEST BOOKS OF ALL TIME (AND WHY YOU SHOULD ALSO READ THEM!)

 THE AUTOBIOGRAPHY OF MALCOLM X

 I haven't reread this one in awhile, but damn did it hit hard.
 I first read this in middle school and it heavily influenced my politics and who I am as a person, and I do believe it was the reason I got out of the alt right pipeline.
-This autobiography covers the life of Malcolm X to an insanely personal degree, and the transparency of his past and his beliefs really changed my view on the world.
+This autobiography covers the life of Malcolm X to an insanely personal degree, and the transparency of his past and his beliefs really changed my view on the world (any means necessary!!).
 I don't even know how to describe it, honestly for how much I yap and infodump about things I suck at giving honest reviews, but it's a must read for every person on earth.

 INTERVIEW WITH THE VAMPIRE